cures-hub/cures-condec-eclipse/README.md

 1. Update the pom.xml in the main/parent folder (add new dependency or update the version of an existing dependency, such as jira-rest-java-client-core from 4.0.0 to 5.2.2).
 Do not change the nested pom.xml files.
 (There are four pom.xml files in total.)
 2. Delete the contents of the de.uhd.ifi.se.decision.management.eclipse/lib folder
-3. Run {{maven clean package -DskipTests}} which will refill the lib folder including the new or updated dependencies.
+3. Run `maven clean package -DskipTests` which will refill the lib folder including the new or updated dependencies.
 4. Update the .classpath of the de.uhd.ifi.se.decision.management.eclipse project.
 Add all .jar-files in the lib folder and export them so that they can be found by the test project.
-5. Update the MANIFEST.MF and the build.properties using the Eclipse GUI.
-Navigate to "Runtime" and add all libraries as "Exported Packages" and make sure that the "Classpath" contains all .jar files.
+5. Update the `MANIFEST.MF` and the `build.properties` using the Eclipse GUI.
+Navigate to `Runtime` and add all libraries as `Exported Packages` and make sure that the `Classpath` contains all .jar files.

 ![Runtime Tab](https://github.com/cures-hub/cures-condec-eclipse/raw/master/doc/runtime_tab.png)
 *Runtime Tab*